Blue schemes, semiring schemes, and relative schemes after To\"en and Vaqui\'e: Algebraically presented blue schemes

-In this section, we will introduce the class of algebraically presented schemes, that allows us to bridge the gap between blue schemes and schemes relative to $\Mod\Fun$ by using an affine presentation that is fine enough.
-We say that a morphism $X\to Y$ of affine blue schemes is a \emph{finite localization} if the induced blueprint morphism $\Gamma Y\to\Gamma X$ is a finite localization.
-Note that finite localizations are composable.
+In this section, we will introduce the class of algebraically presented blue schemes, that allows us to bridge the gap between geometric blue schemes and subcanonical blue schemes by using an affine presentation that is sufficiently fine.

+\begin{ex} The following is an example of a finite localization $B\to C$ such that the associated map $\Gamma B\to \Gamma C$ between the respective global blueprints is not a finite localization.